klack/LuxuriMarlin/README.md

 Luxuri Firmware brings enhanced features to your 8-bit Tenlog machine.

-BL-Touch and bed mesh support is one of the most popular features.
+-    BL-Touch
-Input Shaping is a new feature exclusive to Marlin 2.1.x
+-    Input Shaping
-Linear Advance is excellent feature to enhance print quality and speed.
+-    Linear Advance

 We've also written a whole new interface that unlocks the power of it's HMI screen.
 You'll be able to access and adjust every feature of your printer with its Deluxe on-screen console.